 4. Lowers Blood Sugar

-In one study, dosages of 6 grams of Korean ginseng extract were given to test subjects who had Type 2 diabetes for a period of 3 months.
-Having three cups of ginseng coffee is enough to give you that dose.
+In one study, dosages of 6 grams of Asian ginseng extract were given to test subjects who had type 2 diabetes for 3 months.
+Having three cups of ginseng coffee per day is enough to give you that dose.

-The results show that combining ginseng extract with diabetes medication can help increase insulin sensitivity, decrease fasting insulin, and reduce overall blood sugar levels.
+The results show that combining ginseng extract with diabetes medication can help increase insulin sensitivity and reduce overall blood sugar levels.

 Note however that researchers have observed that fermented ginseng root extracts seem to be better at controlling blood sugar levels.
 The live bacteria used in the fermentation process can transform the ginsenosides content in ginseng into a readily absorbable form.